If you have ever wrestled with a big decision, this will be familiar to you…

 Now, keep in mind, this is not an exercise to make you feel anxious or depressed.
 In fact, it’s quite the opposite.
 Most of the time, this process will allow you to see weaknesses and make contingency plans for them, which will actually strengthen your optimism and resolve with any given decision direction you ultimately choose to take.

-On occasion, this exercise does reveal dangerous pitfalls that you had not previously considered.
+On occasion, this exercise does reveal dangerous pitfalls you had not previously considered.
 And there are times when an option that at first seemed like the best one is suddenly off the table entirely due to the insights gained through a premortem exercise.

-But most of the time, I find that this exercise merely reveals weaknesses for a given option.
+But most of the time, I find this exercise merely reveals weaknesses for a given option.
 And those weaknesses can be ameliorated with careful planning.

 Remember, above all else the human mind gathers its power from the ability to simulate the future and do things now to prepare for events that are yet to come.